Solving Football by Exploiting Equilibrium Structure of 2p0s Differential Games with One-Sided Information: Empirical Validation

-\paragraph{Settings.} We first use a normal-form Hexner's game with $\tau = T$ and a fixed initial state $x_0 \in \mathcal{X}$ to demonstrate that baseline algorithms suffer from increasing costs along the size of the discrete action space while CAMS does not.
-The baselines we consider include CFR+~\citep{tammelin2014solving}, MMD~\citep{sokota2022unified}, Joint-Perturbation Simultaneous Pseudo-Gradient (JPSPG)~\citep{martin2024joint}, and a modified CFR-BR~\citep{johanson2012finding} (dubbed CFR-BR-Primal), where we only compute P2's best response to P1's current strategy and only focus on converging P1's strategy, which matches with CAMS for solving \ref{eq:opt_prob}.
-Among these, only JPSPG can handle continuous action spaces.
-All baselines (except JPSPG) are implemented in OpenSpiel~\citep{LanctotEtAl2019OpenSpiel}.
-The normal-form primal game has a trivial ground-truth strategy where P1 goes directly to his target.
+\paragraph{Action-size-invariant convergence of CAMS.} We use a normal-form Hexner's game with $\tau = T$ and a fixed initial state $x_0 \in \mathcal{X}$ to demonstrate that baseline algorithms suffer from increasing discrete action sizes while CAMS does not.
+The baselines are SOTA normal-form solvers including CFR+~\citep{tammelin2014solving}, MMD~\citep{sokota2022unified}, JPSPG~\citep{martin2024joint}, and a modified CFR-BR~\citep{johanson2012finding} (dubbed CFR-BR-Primal), where we focus on converging P1's strategy and only compute P2's best responses.
+Among these, only JPSPG naturally handles continuous action spaces.
+All baselines except JPSPG are standard implementations in OpenSpiel~\citep{LanctotEtAl2019OpenSpiel}.
+JPSPG implementation details are in App.~\ref{app:jpspg}.
+The normal-form primal game has a trivial ground-truth strategy where P1 goes directly to its target.
 For visualization, we use $d_x = 4$ (position and velocity in 2D).
-For baselines (except JPSPG), we use discrete action sets defined by 4 lattice sizes so that $U = |\mathcal{U}_j| \in \{16, 36, 64, 144\}$.
-All algorithms terminate when a threshold of NashConv\footnote{See \citet{lanctot2017unified} for a definition of NashConv.} is met.
-For conciseness, we only consider solving P1's strategy and thus use P1's $\delta$ in NashConv.
-We set the threshold to $10^{-3}$ for baselines and $10^{-5}$ for CAMS.
-We will show that even with a more stringent threshold, CAMS still converges significant faster than the baselines.
-We then use DeepCFR and JPSPG as baselines for a Hexner's game with 4 time steps, where $T=1$ and $\tau = 0.25$.
+For baselines except JPSPG, we use discrete action sets defined by 4 grid sizes so that $U = |\mathcal{U}_j| \in \{16, 36, 64, 144\}$.
+All algorithms terminate when a threshold of $NashConv(\pi_i) = \max_{\pi_{i}'} V_i(\pi_{i}') - V_i(\pi_i)$ is met.
+For conciseness, we only consider solving P1's strategy and thus use P1's NashConv.
+We set the threshold to $10^{-3}$ for baselines and use a more stringent threshold of $10^{-5}$ for CAMS.
+We then use DeepCFR and JPSPG as baselines for a 4-stage game where $T=1$ and $\tau = 0.25$.
 DeepCFRs were run for 1000 CFR iterations (resp.
 100) with 10 (resp.
 5) traversals for $U = 9$ (resp. $16$).
-More details on experiment settings can be found in App.~\ref{sec:DeepCFR}.
-Similarly, JPSPG was run for $2\cdot 10^8$ iterations, where each iteration consisted of solving a game with a random initial state and type, and performing a strategy update.
-More details in App.~\ref{app:jpspg}.
+The wall-time costs for game solving are 17 hours using CAMS (baseline), 24 hours for JPSPG, 29 hours ($U=9$) and 34 hours ($U=16$) using DeepCFR, all on an A100 GPU.
+More details on experiment settings can be found in App. ~\ref{sec:DeepCFR}.
+Furthermore, JPSPG was run for $2\cdot 10^8$ iterations, where each iteration consists of solving a game with a random initial state and type, and performing a strategy update.